chainflip-io/chainflip-perseverance/README.md

 ### Fund Accounts

+> Note: The minimum funding amount for registering as a Broker or LP role is technically 1 FLIP.
+However, we recommend funding your accounts with at least 5 FLIP to account for transaction fees.

 1. Get some `tFLIP`

     a.
 Add the `tFLIP` token to your wallet using the following address: `0x0485D65da68b2A6b48C3fA28D7CCAce196798B94`